 QUBIS Innovation Fund (SEIS)

 Founded in 1984, QUBIS is one of the UK’s leading technology transfer offices.
-It acts as the commercialisation arm of Queen’s University Belfast, which ranked as the top UK university for delivering Entrepreneurial Impact over the last two years, outperforming both Cambridge and Oxford Universities.
+It acts as the commercialisation arm of Queen’s University Belfast, which ranked as the top UK university for delivering Entrepreneurial Impact in 2019 and 2020, outperforming both Cambridge and Oxford Universities.

-More recently, QUBIS was appointed the lead partner of the North by North West (“NxNW”) ICURe (Innovation to Commercialisation of University Research) accelerator programme, providing it with access to spinout opportunities from across the UK.
+In 2018, QUBIS was appointed the lead partner of the North by North West (“NxNW”) ICURe (Innovation to Commercialisation of University Research) accelerator programme, providing it with access to spinout opportunities from across the UK.
+QUBIS has since formed strategic partnerships and relationships with a number of institutions, including Innovate UK, providing the fund with access to deal flow across all its programmes.

-Now, QUBIS is launching its first fund and aims to invest in a portfolio of early-stage spinout companies, the majority of which will be sourced from successful cohorts of the ICURe programme.
+QUBIS launched its first fund in 2021 and aims to invest in a portfolio of early-stage spinout companies, the majority of which will be sourced from successful cohorts of the ICURe programme.

 - Proprietary deal flow through NxNW ICURe Incubator